Get Involved

 So what!
 You'll get better at all this with some practice – and you will get practice once you're doing shows with us, which you automatically will be no matter how your audition goes as long as you simply… show up. :)

-• We typically rehearse on Sundays from 1-9pm (with a 45 minute dinner break) and Tuesday/Thursdays from 5:30-9:00pm.
 HOWEVER – most people are not called for most of the time – we only call people for the specific things we’ll be rehearsing at any given time.
 So for example, we might call you from 2:30-3:45pm to rehearse the number we’re working on, but you wouldn’t be called for the rest of the day if you’re not in the scenes/songs we’re working on during those times.
 These rehearsals generally go on for about 9 or 10 weeks.

-The week of the show, everyone is call for the full time.
+The week of the show, everyone is called for the full time.
 Tech week rehearsals usually consist of a few hours on the Saturday before the show to “load-in” (setting up the scenery, bringing in the costumes, etc.) and then 1-9pm on Sunday.
 Weekdays are generally daily rehearsals from 5:00-9:30pm until the show opens.

 We let people know the schedule as we go along – publishing the schedule too far in advance is only a recipe for schedules getting out of date when things we work on take longer than expected, when conflicts appear, or because we shift priorities of what to work on next.
 You should be able to attend all or most rehearsals that you are called for, including ALL technical rehearsals and performances, including post-show strike (where we take everything apart and put it all away).